 First, you wanna know who am I, right?
 What makes me qualified to tell you this information.

 Well, my name is Katie, and I am the owner of KatBro Consulting.
 Our marketing firm is in Grove City, Ohio.
 I have over 15 years of marketing experience and in the field of public relations.
 So, I’ve been working with individuals regarding promoting their brands, promoting their companies, on and offline – but definitely in the world of social media.
 I have 10 years of digital marketing experience so I understand more concepts of SEO, and how that takes place in our social media work.
 And myself, I started my agency in 2013 – although I was working in the corporate world for so many years before that – and on my team, which was a very small team, there is 45 years of amazing marketing magic and experience.
 I think I am qualified to tell you more about LinkedIn.
 So, let me go ahead and just dive into the program.
-So today, we’ll learn a couple things.
+So today, we’ll learn a couple of things.

 Optimize Your LinkedIn Profile